LiamTheronC/Waymo-Motion-Preprocess/README.md

 ```
 python preprocess_exe.py train --downsample-factor=10 --type-feats=vp
 ```
 > In the original lane graph, the `sample distance` of the lane centerlines is approximately `0.5m`.
 It's recommended to have the graph downsampled by 10.
-Users could modify the downsample rate in the `preprocess_exe.py` script according to their needs.
+Users could modify the downsample rate `--downsample-factor` accordingly.
 ---

 ## What's in the preprocessed data